- 1. Create a Negative Keyword List

 To exclude an age group, click on the green circle (next to the age) and select EXCLUDE FROM AD GROUP.

 It is important NOT to exclude Unknown from your campaigns.
-Google is using different ways to figure out the age group of users and it’s not 100% accurate.
+Google uses different methods to determine the age group of users, and it’s not 100% accurate.

-For a lot of users, the status is Unknown and for best results, you should keep this group in your campaigns.
+For many users, the status is Unknown, and for best results, you should keep this group in your campaigns.

-Use the Bid adjustment feature to increase your bids for the age groups that are more likely to convert (according to your target market analysis or campaign history).
+Use the Bid adjustment feature to increase your bids for the age groups more likely to convert (according to your target market analysis or campaign history).

-Audience targeting is a feature you can use to laser target a specific group of people with your Google campaigns.
+Audience targeting is a feature of Google campaigns that allows you to laser-target a specific group of people.

 Audience targeting is a huge subject and something that changes frequently because of the user privacy issues involved.